 In 2013 the Transparency Directive was amended to include the requirement that issuers prepare their annual financial reports in one electronic reporting format.
-ESMA (The European Securities and Markets Authority) was tasked with developing the regulatory technical standards (RTS) specifying the format.
+ESMA was tasked with developing the regulatory technical standards (RTS) specifying the format.
 What they came up with was ESEF, or the European Single Electronic Format, which is an iXBRL format.
 You can learn more about ESEF reporting here.

 The detailed provisions of the European Single Electronic Format (ESEF) are contained within the Reporting Technical Standards (RTS) on ESEF which are included in the Final Report on the RTS on ESEF.

 ESMA has created the ESEF Reporting Manual to present companies with guidance on how to adhere to the ESEF requirements as well as outline common issues related to creating iXBRL documents.